-- Supervising Attorney has explained to me the terms under which Student's Name will participate in the handling of my case. - 2.
+- I, [Client's Name], state the following: - [Supervising Attorney] has explained to me the terms under which [Student's Name] will participate in the handling of my case. - 2.
 I understand that [Student's Name] is not an attorney. - 3.
 [Supervising Attorney] will remain fully responsible for my case and for all of the student's work. - 4.
-I understand that this consent form will be filed in the record of my case. - I consent to the student's participation in my case on these terms.
-DATED [date].
+I understand that this consent form will be filed in the record of my case. - 5.
+I consent to the student's participation in my case on these terms.